VsalCode/fgo24-react-table/README.md

 # Form Survey

-In this project, I created a form survey using state in react js
+This project is a simple form survey built with React and Vite, utilizing React's useState to manage form data and dynamically render a table of responses.

 ## Preview